Kiddle: Search Engines for Kids

 Here’s an easy way to think about using Kiddle with your family: Are your kids old enough to search online independently but too young to spot and avoid questionable content?
 Roughly, this probably means using Kiddle for kids who are between the ages of 8 and 12.

 Unlike search engines and browsers which often collect a great deal of data, Kiddle does not collect any personally-identifying information.

 This is probably one of Kiddle’s biggest downsides.
 Even when browsing results on search engines for kids, ads are shown pretty much everywhere.

 Once kids move off of the Kiddle page to an external website, they will be subject to any other tracking activity that their browser allows.
 They can also, of course, access any material on this external site.
 This makes Kiddle a great starting point, but not totally sufficient for full internet activity monitoring.

 The Verdict on Kiddle for Kids

-Although Kiddle is a fairly safe search engine for kids, it doesn’t provide any insights for parents about what their kids are doing online.
-Plus, it often filters out too much for older kids, and doesn’t always catch everything.
+Although Kiddle is one of many fairly safe search engines for kids, it doesn’t provide any insights for parents about what their kids are doing online.
+Plus, it often filters out too much for older kids, and doesn't always catch everything.
 We highly recommend using it in collaboration with a content monitoring and website blocking tool like Bark.
 Bark can block porn, violent content, and more plus alert you if your child encounters these issues (and others) anywhere on their devices.

 Bark helps parents, educators, and care providers learn how kids are communicating online, and where adult attention could be needed.
 By monitoring communication and activity from over 30 different social media platforms, texts, and email, Bark gains a comprehensive understanding of potential issues, including: